Assert and Assume

 Assert statements

-Logika assert statements are different than assert statements in languages like Java and C# – in those languages, the code in the assert statement (which often includes test method calls) is actually run, and the assert statement checks whether those methods are returning the expected values.
+Note that we are using these assert statements differently than assert statements in languages like Java and C# – in those languages, the code in the assert statement (which often includes test method calls) is actually run, and the assert statement checks whether those methods are returning the expected values.
 In Logika, assert statements only pass if we have previously PROVED what we are claiming – the code is never executed.

 Example